syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 ### Output

-The following image depicts the regular strip line rendering:
+The following screenshot illustrates how to render the regular strip lines.

 ![WPF Gantt with regular strip line](Strip-Lines_images/Strip-Lines_img1.png)